theCanadianHat/OCA8/chapters/4/reviewQuestions/readme.md

 ### A18.
 Since the `main()` method is in th same class, it can call `private` methods in the class. `this()` may only be called as the first line of a constructor. `this.variableName` can be called from any instance method to refer to an instance variable.
 It cannot be called from a `static` method because there is no instance of the class to refer to.
 Option F is tricky.
 The default constructor is only written by the compiler if no user-defined constructors were provided. `this()` can only be called from a constructor in the same class.
 Since there can be no user-defined constructors in the class if a default constructor was created, it is impossible for option F to be true.

 ### Q19.
 Which of these class compile and use a default constructor?
-(Choos all that apply)
+(Choose all that apply)
 - [X] A. `public class Bird { }`
 - [ ] B. `public class Bird { public bird() {} }`
 - [ ] C. `public class Bird { public bird(String name) {} }`